svenkubiak/mangooio/docs/flash.md

+# Flash

-Specially when working with forms it is useful to pass certain informations \(e.g. error- or success messages\) to the next request.
-To do this in a stateless environment, mangoo I/O uses the Flash class.
-This is basically the same mechanism as a session, but all informations are stored in a special flash cookie which is disposed once the request is finished.
+When working with forms, it is often necessary to pass information such as error or success messages to the next request.
+In a stateless environment, mangoo I/O provides the `Flash` class for this purpose.
+The `Flash` class functions similarly to a session but stores data in a temporary flash cookie, which is automatically discarded after the request is completed.

+## Using Flash Messages in Controllers

-Just pass the Flash class to your controller as follows:
+To use flash messages, pass the `Flash` class to your controller method:

 ```java
 package controllers;